IBM/triton-dejavu/README.md

 2. `ConfigSpaces` to explore a defined space exhaustively.
 3. Bayesian Optimization to speed up the autotuning process.

-Additionally, it allows to use heuristics in combination with the autotuner.
+Additionally, it allows to use heuristics in combination with the information of the autotuner cache.
 Please find more details in the [feature section below](#features).

 Besides improvements for autotuning, it also contains useful tools in working with triton, specifically a [cache for JIT-artifacts](#jitcache).